Trade directory · Anaheim metro · California

 Permit Requirements

 Electrical permits required through City of Anaheim Building Division for most electrical work.
-Permit fees range $50-$500 depending on project scope.
-Homeowner permits allowed for basic work on single-family residences.
+Permit fees range $50-$500 depending on scope.
+Service upgrades, new circuits, and panel changes always require permits.

 §3